 Einstein famously defined insanity as “doing the same thing over and over again and expecting different results.”

-We may relate this saying with redundant and repeated function/process that companies continue to follow including archaic security strategies while data breaches.
+We may relate this saying with redundant and repeated functions/processes that companies continue to follow including archaic security strategies while data breaches or data breaches.
 There are cases guiding IT security strategists to take a close re-look and close any security loop.
-But most of them just stay put, with failed efforts and unconvinced non tech decision makers.
+But most of them just stay put, with failed efforts and unconvinced nontech decision-makers.

 Insane, it is!